urbit/urbit.org-reloaded/content/breach.md

 If you are using a self-hosted ship, you need to affirmatively perform the breach using the instructions below.
 If you are using hosting, your ship will process the breach automatically.

-In either case, the breach will render your ship unavailable for roughly one hour.

 ## Do I need to do anything with Bridge/Ethereum?

 There are no Ethereum transactions necessary for this breach.